First World War Mothers’ and Widows’ badge. C115454

-The First World War Mothers’ and Widows’ Badge was issued to the mother and/or widow of all members of the Australian Imperial Force (AIF) or the Australian Naval and Military Expeditionary Force who had been killed in action, died of wounds or other causes while on active service, or who, after discharge, had died of wounds or sickness directly attributable to that service.
+The First World War Mothers’ and Widows’ Badge was issued to the mothers and/or widows of members of the Australian Imperial Force (AIF) or the Australian Naval and Military Expeditionary Force who were killed in action, died of wounds or other causes while on active service, or after discharge died of wounds or sickness directly attributable to their service.

-The Mothers’ and Widows’ Badge of the Second World War was to be issued to the mother and/or widow of a member of the Royal Australian Navy (RAN), AIF (including the Australian Army Nursing Service), Citizens Military Forces, or Royal Australian Air Force killed in action, or died of wounds or from other causes whilst on service or as a result of such service.
+The Mothers’ and Widows’ Badge of the Second World War was issued to the mother and/or widow of a member of the Royal Australian Navy (RAN), AIF (including the Australian Army Nursing Service), Citizens Military Forces, or Royal Australian Air Force who was killed in action, or died of wounds or other causes as a result of their service.

-Mothers and widows eligible to receive the badge had to apply for it through a Post Office, using the correct form, which was then witnessed by a postal employee.
-The forms were then sent to the relevant service in which the woman's child/spouse had enlisted, for verification that the relative they had nominated was indeed in that service, before the badge could be issued.
-As mothers were often omitted as the listed next of kin they had to apply through this process and the difficulties that the application process sometimes caused may explain why not all women received a badge, or why some never bothered to apply.
+Mothers and widows eligible to receive the badge had to apply for it through a post office, using a form which was witnessed by a postal employee.
+The forms were sent to the relevant service for verification before the badge could be issued.
+As mothers were often omitted as the listed next of kin they had to apply through this process and the difficulties caused by the application process may explain why not all women received a badge, or why some never bothered to apply.